aleferna12/cellula-rs/README.md

 **C**: Features included in the cellulars lib.
 **M**: Features included in the [model template](https://github.com/aleferna12/cellulars-template).

-\* there are also alternative implementations of the CPM for users that are not as comfortable in Rust and prefer an out-of-the-box approach
+¹ There are also alternative implementations of the CPM for users who are not as comfortable in Rust and prefer an out-of-the-box approach
 (check out [Morpheus](https://morpheus.gitlab.io/) and [Artistoo](https://artistoo.net/), for example).